Home

 - Quo Vadis

-Reiner Knizia's first big one is a negotiation game about machinations in the
+Reiner Knizia's first big one is a negotiation game about

-public life of Ancient Rome.
-Those familiar with the cursus honorum
+machinations in the public life of Ancient Rome.
+Those familiar

-actually pursued by Roman magistrates will readily recognize it in the board.
+by Roman magistrates will readily recognize it in the board.

-At first glance appears to be a no-holds-barred negotiation outing —
+At first glance appears to be a no-holds-barred negotiation

-negotiation is pretty much limited to the first half, after which it shifts
+seems.
+In fact negotiation is pretty much limited to the first

-gears into becoming an interesting match in lookahead and outguess.
+match in lookahead and outguess.
+Features nice plastic pawn

-Features nice plastic pawn figures representing the acanthus.
+figures representing the acanthus.
+Title is Latin for

-Title is Latin for "Where are you going?" — probably deriving from the
+"Where are you going?" – probably deriving from the famous

 novel